-– I can custom-grow larger quantities of seed, though this would have to be pre-arranged by contract, and is not open to all of my varieties as some of them are very special and must be treated as such.
+– I can custom-grow larger quantities of seed, though this must be pre-arranged by contract and is only open to select varieties.

 – I will trade these seeds straight up for other seeds at no additional charge.
-I am most looking for ones I don’t have that have a NY/PA origin, though I will also steward rare indigenous varieties from anywhere in the country.
-I am focused almost entirely on saving endangered and heritage varieties from extinction – so if it’s available from multiple seed companies already, odds are I probably don’t need it.
+I am most looking for ones I don’t have that have a NY/PA origin, though I will steward rare indigenous varieties from anywhere in the country.
+I am focused almost entirely on saving endangered and heritage varieties from extinction – so if it’s available from multiple seed companies, I probably don’t need it.

 The ‘rules’, so to speak:

-– Indigenous seed banks/food projects that my seeds ‘belong’ to should feel welcome to contact me for low-cost seed or other special arrangements.
-I will review other educational projects, etc. on a case by case basis.
-I am generally unable to distribute free seeds to most other situations, or to private individuals.
-Seed cost is mostly to help alleviate my expenses in production, processing, and packaging; I do everything by hand, and it takes a huge time investment.
-I’m not turning a profit on these nor am I trying to.
+– Indigenous seed banks/food sovereignty projects that my seeds ‘belong’ to are welcome to contact me for low-cost seed or other special arrangements.
+I will review other educational projects, etc. on a case by case basis, but I am generally unable to distribute free seeds to most other situations or to any private individuals.
+Please understand that seed costs are to help alleviate my expenses; I do all steps of this process alone, by hand, with no help or support.
+It takes a huge time and labor investment, and I’m not turning a profit.
+If you cannot afford seed, I am happy to trade seed for other seed, supplies, grow-out work, etc. in mutually beneficial arrangements.

-– Please understand I am only one person, working full time off-farm, and it may be several days before your seeds get shipped – I cannot rush orders except in truly extreme circumstances.
+– Please understand I am only one person, working full time off the farm.
+It may be several days before your seeds get shipped – I cannot rush orders.
 Good things come to those who wait.

 Corn available for distribution: